EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 ```

 ####Email
-Code inspired by the [EmailComposer plugin](https://github.com/katzer/cordova-plugin-email-composer), note that this is not supported on the iOS 8 simulator (an alert will be shown if your try to).
+Code inspired by the [EmailComposer plugin](https://github.com/katzer/cordova-plugin-email-composer), note that this is not supported on the iOS 8 simulator (an alert will be shown if you try to).
 ```js
 window.plugins.socialsharing.shareViaEmail(
   'Message', // can contain HTML tags, but support on Android is rather limited:  http://stackoverflow.com/questions/15136480/how-to-send-html-content-with-image-through-android-default-email-client